mhornsby/Dyndns/README.md

 ##On your Linode
 - go to the DNS manager and create a A/AAA record e.g. home.example.com
-- got go Accounts/Users and Permisions and create a new user https://manager.linode.com/user/edit
+- go to Accounts/Users and Permisions and create a new user https://manager.linode.com/user/edit
 - set the user to a restricted user "Yes - this user can only do what I specify"
-- go to Accounts/Users Edit Permisions and disable all permissions except "DNS Zone Grants" for the domain
+- go to Accounts/Users Edit Permisions and disable all permissions except "DNS Zone Grants" for the domain e.g. example.com
-- login the linode as the new user and create an API key using "my profile" "API Keys" https://manager.linode.com/profile/api
+- login into the linode as the new user and create an API key using "my profile" "API Keys" https://manager.linode.com/profile/api

 ##Obtaining your Linode DomainID and Resource ID